| 6.3.2 Buried (or layered): [See Figure (d)] The rhizome is buried in a damp place, horizontally or

 Tewari, D.N.
 (1988).
 Bamboo As A

-Poverty Alleviator: Bamboo Special II, Indian Forester
+Poverty Alleviator: Bamboo Special II, Indian Forester Thompson, I.S. ( 1986).
+A Forest

 Managernent Research Study in Broadleaf Middle-Hil1 Forest Of Nepal.